The stories of these Hawaiian Haunts will send chills to your core.

 Most of us feel like cemeteries are creepy and disturbing, but some of us also enjoy the thrill of being around the deceased, and the adrenaline rush of being somewhere often seen as taboo.
 These 5 cemeteries are a great place to spend some time with the dead on your favorite islands. ((Just make sure to always be respectful, as the culture and traditions are held in high regard to many locals and tourists alike.))

-Or, you could visit the Kuamoo Burials, also known as the Lekeleke Burial Grounds, where it is established as the resting place for warriors killed during a major battle in 1819.
+Or, you could visit the Kuamoo Burials, also known as the Lekeleke Burial Grounds, where it was established as the resting place for warriors killed during a major battle in 1819.

 2. Hawai'i Plantation Village